-In Matthew 25:14-30’s record of this parable, Jesus is in the middle of a rather lengthy private teaching with the disciples.
+The first thing we should take note of in Matthew recording of the parable of the talents is that Jesus is in a private teaching with his disciples.
 This parable isn’t direct at the Pharisees, as so many are.
 Jesus isn’t teaching the masses.
 This is just Jesus and the twelve.
 And it’s one of many teachings he’s given them that day.

 The set up of this story is brilliant.